rydmike/flex_color_scheme/README.md

 would otherwise be null when just using default `ThemeData()` or `ThemeData.from()` factories, if they did not specify sub-themes.

-Even though these sub-themes currently are not null, and have some none null properties, it is recommended to always use a null fallback value if you are accessing ThemeData sub-themes and their properties in `ThemeData.of(context)`.
+Even though some sub-themes currently are not null, and have some none null properties in FlexColorScheme based `ThemeData`.
+It is still recommended to use null fallback values if you access ThemeData sub-themes and their properties in `ThemeData.of(context)` that are null in default `ThemeData`.

 For example, when using the AppBar's theme data, don't just use: